Final Fantasy Fables: Chocobo Tales: Reception

 The game has received a positive retrospective reception as well.
-In Ars Technica's year-end review of 2007 video games, writer Frank Caron listed Chocobo Tales as the 2007 game he fell in love with, citing the audio-visuals, the "strong collection" of minigames, and the surprisingly fun card battles.
+In Ars Technicas year-end review of 2007 video games, writer Frank Caron listed Chocobo Tales as the 2007 game he fell in love with, citing the audio-visuals, the "strong collection" of minigames, and the surprisingly fun card battles.
 In 2008, IGN staff listed the game as the eighth greatest mini-game collection on the Nintendo Wii or DS, citing its style, variety, and connections to the story.
-Writing for Silconera in 2024, Jenni Lada ranked Chocobo Tales as the "Best of the Final Fantasy Chocobo Game Spin-offs", citing the unique aesthetic, lighthearted sense of humor, and sound gameplay.
+Writing for Siliconera in 2024, Jenni Lada ranked Chocobo Tales as the "Best of the Final Fantasy Chocobo Game Spin-offs", citing the unique aesthetic, lighthearted sense of humor, and sound gameplay.